CEET-UPenn/AKR-Superfamily/index.md

 4) The sequence, the assigned designation, and position within the cluster analysis will be returned to the submitter, but the database will not be updated until the submission has been published.
 We encourage the submitter to use the new assignment in their publication.
 It is an investigator’s responsibility to notify the web-site that the information submitted has been published and provide the appropriate citation.

 ## Submit
-Name
+Please email the following to placeholder@UPenn.edu
-Email
+>Name
-Phone
+>Email
-Street Address
+>Phone
-Address Line 2
+>Street Address
-City
+>City
-State/Province/Region
+>State/Province/Region
-Postal/Zip Code
+>Postal/Zip Code
-Country
+>Country
-Trivial name if one has been assigned (if none, state None) Has the protein been expressed?
+>
-Yes
+>Trivial name if one has been assigned (if none, state None)
-No
+>Has the protein been expressed?
+Yes/No
-What function has been assigned to the protein?
+>What function has been assigned to the protein?
-Sequence of the protein
+>Sequence of the protein
-Species of origin
+>Species of origin
-Expression system used
+>Expression system used
-Substrate used to assign enzyme activity
+>Substrate used to assign enzyme activity
-Accession Number
+>Accession Number
-Status of Publication
+>Status of Publication
-Citation, if one exists (if none, state None) [Home](#top)
+>Citation, if one exists (if none, state None) [Home](#top)